Is there a limit to how many students per family can enroll?

 I am on the waitlist.
 What does that mean?

 Tiamuna will automatically waitlist a predetermined number of students for the purpose of replacing students who are ineligible and/or do not adhere to the attendance requirements of our Program.
 We cannot guarantee that waitlisted individuals will be able to access Tiamuna.
+Students cannot be added to the waitlist once enrollment period closes and must wait until the next open enrollment.

 I would like to be a service provider for Tiamuna.
 What do I do?